About the Competition

 After the prize giving you can join or watch our professional auctioneer selling the carvings to the highest bidder.

 Please note that the majority of the main pieces purchased at the auction must be paid for in cash unless otherwise stated on the Carvers profile.
-Some carvers will accept a cheque or electronic transfer, so please ask the carver before bidding.
+Some carvers will accept card payments or electronic transfer, so please check the website before bidding.

 All proceeds of the Quick Carve auction go to community funds for Local Projects.